Convex-Dev/design/cad/003_encoding/README.md

 ### VLC Counts

-VLC Counts are unsigned integer values, typically used where negative numbers are not meaningful, e.g. the size of data structures.
+VLC Counts are unsigned integer values, typically used where negative numbers are not meaningful, e.g. the size or length of data structures, or for balances that are defined to be non-negative natural numbers.

 Encoding rules are:
 - The high bit of each byte is `1` if there are following bytes, `0` for the last bytes.